ibm-cloud-docs/instructlab/gettingstarted.md

     ```
     {: pre}

-1. Optional: Make updates to the taxonomy locally and push the changes back to your fork.
+1. Optional: Make updates to the taxonomy in your fork.
 This example adds rhyming questions to the [linguistics](https://github.com/instructlab/taxonomy/tree/main/compositional_skills/grounded/linguistics) directory.

     a.
 In your cloned fork, create a `/instructlab-taxonomy/compositional_skills/grounded/linguistics/rhyming_words/qna.yaml` file.